 The Asus C100PA Chromebook is not your everyday mini laptop, the two-in-one design suits both commercial and personal use.
 The HD IPS display is a significant improvement over the TN alternatives used elsewhere.
 Also, decent-sized screen, responsive features, and powerful processor add to the laptop’s appeal and charm.

-Every year, around about the time for college admissions, there’s a mad rush for buying laptops and computers.
-Prospective grad students all buy a new machine or upgrade their older one. in keeping with their higher interests moving forward.
+Every year, around about the time for college admissions, there’s a mad rush for buying desktop computers and laptops for students.
+Prospective grad students all buy a new laptop or upgrade their older one. in keeping with their higher interests moving forward.

 The HP Pavilion is specifically targeted at students.
 The greatest thing that the laptop has going for itself is its extremely affordable price.
 Unlike the Lenovo Ideapad, the HP Pavilion x2 can be twisted into a variety of positions as per your viewing convenience.